A Service Dog to the Rescue

 “Okay.
 Show me.”

-Sydney sniffed the ground.
-I followed.
-He circled the dune once more and followed footprints from the ocean to the trees.
-He wouldn’t move forward.
+Sydney sniffed the ground and followed footprints from the ocean to the trees.

 “What is it Syd?”

-I glanced between the dune and the trees.
 Steps to someone’s house, painted sky-blue, had disguised a three-sided outdoor shower under the wooden steps.
-An ocean-blue plastic shower curtain decorated with colored fish closed the opening.
+An ocean blue plastic shower curtain decorated with colored fish closed the opening.
 Syd crept towards the shower stall.

 I pressed my lips together.
 Could Logan be inside?
 Was he hurt?

 I slid the curtain back, an inch at a time.
-There was a small bench on the back wall and shaded by the tree.
-Sleeping with one arm under his head and one arm hanging off the ledge, Logan breathed, peacefully.
-He had no idea of the ordeal he had begun.
+On the small bench shaded by the tree, Logan slept with one arm under his head and one arm hanging off the ledge.

 Sydney’s eyes sparkled.
-He slinked in, put his nose under Logan’s limp arm and licked his cheek.
+He slinked in, put his nose under Logan’s limp arm, moved closer, and licked his cheek.

 Logan’s eyes opened.
 He squealed, “Syd-ney.
 Syd-ney.
 Want see.”
 Logan sat, lifting his beaming face, showing two missing teeth on the top and on the bottom.